oyama/pico-drive-sync/README.md

 make run
 ```
 If the compilation is successful, the programme is loaded into Pico's RAM using `openocd` and executed.
 The `openocd` command is required to place the firmware in RAM and run it.
-To disconnect the host PC from the USB connection, two sequences of firmware `deinit` for the disconnection and `sync` for the synchronisation are executed in RAM.

 ## Configuration